Register to pay Council Tax

 - A licensee living in the property

-- A resident with no legal interest (e.g. a squatter)
+- A resident with no legal interest, for example, a squatter

 However, you may be entitled to either a discount or exemption in respect of any additional property.

-- Persons with the same interest in the property (i.e. where more than one person owns or leases a property)
+- persons with the same interest in the property, for example, where more than one person owns or leases a property

 If a property is unoccupied then the owner of a property will usually be liable for the payment of Council Tax.